pcfutures/color-transitioner/README.md

-# color-transitioner
+# Colour Transitioner

-A simple way to transition between two colours
+A simple way to transition between two colours.